The Aldora 18: How to prevent dementia

 Table of Contents

-You’re not alone, and the good news is there’s more hope now than ever.
+You’re not alone, and the good news is there’s more effective ways now than ever.

 Some of these risk factors can increase your chances of developing dementia by more than 200%.
 But when managed properly, that risk can be dramatically reduced, or even eliminated.